sparkyb/pype/readme.txt

 =======================================================
 Short answer: it's a pain in the ass.

-Longer answer: I'm not the maintainer for the PyPE package, but have recently discovered that PyPE has a new debian maintainer.
-Whether or not the new debian maintainer keeps PyPE up-to-date is up to him.
+Longer answer: I'm not the maintainer for the PyPE package in any of the Ubuntu repositories, but have recently discovered that PyPE has a newer maintainer.
+Whether or not the new maintainer keeps PyPE up-to-date is up to him.
 Personal attempts to create .debs have resulted in utter failure, which I can either blame on a personal failure to comprehend the documentation, or a failure in the documentation to impart the necessary information.
-Either way, you are going to have to wait for the debian/ubuntu/whatever repositories to update.
-You can always get the most recent PyPE from http://sourceforge.net/projects/pype
+Either way, you are going to have to wait for the debian/ubuntu/whatever repositories to update, or you can get the most recent PyPE from http://sourceforge.net/projects/pype and extract it wherever you desire.
+I'm a fan of ~/apps/PyPE, but choose what you will.

 I'm not going to package any RPMs for PyPE, primarily because I'm not going to install the RPM build/install stuff into Ubuntu.
 Recent attempts to get